wakeesy/wakeesy.github.io/_pages/about.md

 Research trainings
 =====
-[1] A Comprehensive Evaluation for Model Efficiency and Accuracy in Multimodal Mobile App Agent &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 2024.01~2024.06
+[1] A Comprehensive Evaluation for Model Efficiency and Accuracy in Multimodal Mobile App Agent &nbsp;&nbsp;&nbsp; 2024.01~2024.06

 ***Main Work:*** Most of the evaluation metrics for multimodal mobile application agent models only focus on the accuracy or the score of the model, but both of them have their own shortcomings.
 Therefore, based on the "accuracy" and "score", we proposed several different evaluation indexes for accuracy under different task types.
 In addition, since the current model lacks the efficiency evaluation, a new evaluation index is raised for model efficiency.